Let me guess:

 Cases of postpartum hives can be very discomforting, especially coupled with the responsibilities of breastfeeding.
 It is important that treatment should be started as soon as possible to limit the extent of an outbreak.

-Here are some effective methods that can be used for your postpartum hives treatment and relief, so that you can spend more quality time with your baby.
+Here are 9 effective methods that can be used for your postpartum hives treatment and relief, so that you can spend more quality time with your baby.

 #1.
 Antihistamine Medication